eirikt/default-webapp-elm-now/README.md

 ### v0.3: Using Elm
 [Elm][elm] is a statically typed, pure functional programming language.
-By that, it brings <a name="fp">good stuff</a> like:
+By that, it brings (by default, out-of-the-box) <a name="fp">good stuff</a> like:
 - [Immutability](https://en.wikipedia.org/wiki/Immutable_object)&mdash;shared mutable state is just a nightmare in computer applications

 - [Sum types](https://en.wikipedia.org/wiki/Tagged_union)&mdash;which together with the enforced static type checking eliminates [null references](https://en.wikipedia.org/wiki/Null_pointer)

-- Partial function application&mdash;which enables [currying](https://en.wikipedia.org/wiki/Currying)
+- Partial function application&mdash;which enables [currying](https://en.wikipedia.org/wiki/Currying), which facilitates creating highly reusable "configurable" functions

 These properties, in addition to the fact that _pure_ functional programming languages tends to enforce them, are seminal properties for the alleged _organizational scaling_ (mentioned at the top).
 Take e.g. _code reuse_, which for procedural or object-oriented programming languages just does not work!
 It is possible in some degree, but requires extensive work and discipline.
 In team settings with long-going projects it is merely impossible.